Tsukeruu/tarotui/README.md

 cd tarotui
 ollama create tarotui -f src/utils/Ollama_custom/Modelfile
 ```
-**The command above installs ollama 3.2 if not installed, which takes 2 gbs of storage and builds the custom model using the Modelfile which includes the persona required for the reading**
+**The command above installs either ollama 3.2 / deepseek / qwen3.5 if not installed, which depends on your current branch, for further information head to the start of the README, disk space / usage may vary from model to model, and builds the custom model using the Modelfile which includes the persona required for the reading**

 ## License